 8. Systems Scaffolding

-Systems Scaffolding is sometimes also known as modular scaffolding, which consists mainly of vertical and horizontal pre-engineered components that connect together in a systematic fashion.
+Sometimes it is also known as modular scaffolding, which consists mainly of vertical and horizontal pre-engineered components that connect together in a systematic fashion.
 It is likely the most used type of scaffolding across the globe and there are hundreds of manufacturers, each having specific efficiencies.

 Some perform well in very highly loaded conditions and others are more suited to smaller repeated scaffold structures.
-The term ‘systems scaffolding’ includes many different types of scaffolding that can be used to create standardized scaffolding bays.
+The term ‘systems scaffolding’ includes many types of scaffold that can be used to create standardized scaffolding bays.

 Some of the most popular types of systems scaffolding include: